 DEFIBRILLATORS NOW INSTALLED IN WEST COKER

-Thanks in part to the British Heart Foundation, we are deploying four defibrillators within the Parish.
+Thanks in part to the British Heart Foundation, we have deployed four defibrillators within the Parish.
 They are in place at Screwfix, White Post Garage, Halves Lane and the Vilage Hall.

 Thanks are due to Screwfix and White Post who have installed them and provided free power.